 profile picture

-Buying a home is the biggest transaction some of us could ever make.
-It doesn't matter if where you raise your family, an additional vacation property or one of many rentals, purchasing real property is a complex financial transaction that requires multiple people working in concert to make it all happen.
+A home purchase can be the most significant transaction many of us could ever consider.
+It doesn't matter if where you raise your family, an additional vacation home or an investment, the purchase of real property is a complex financial transaction that requires multiple people working in concert to make it all happen.

-It's likely you are familiar with the parties having a role in the transaction.
-The real estate agent is the most familiar face in the transaction.
-Then, the bank provides the money needed to fund the transaction.
-The title company ensures that all details of the sale are completed and that a clear title passes from the seller to the buyer.
+Practically all the parties participating are very familiar.
+The real estate agent is the most recognizable person in the exchange.
+Then, the lender provides the money required to fund the transaction.
+And ensuring all areas of the transaction are completed and that a clear title transfers from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the real estate is in line with the purchase price?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Enslen Appraisal Services, LLC will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our responsibility to first complete a thorough inspection.
-We must actually view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the condition a reasonable person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.
+To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the condition a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the house.

-Following the inspection, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-This is where the appraiser analyzes information on local construction costs, labor rates and other elements to calculate how much it would cost to construct a property similar to the one being appraised.
-This figure usually sets the maximum on what a property would sell for.
-It's also the least used method.
+Here, we pull information on local building costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
+This estimate often sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers become very familiar with the communities in which they work.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent sales in the neighborhood and finds properties which are 'comparable' to the home at hand.
-Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers get to know the subdivisions in which they appraise.
+They innately understand the value of specific features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the subject in question.
+By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately portray the features of subject.

-• Say, for example, the comparable property has an irrigation system and the subject doesn't, the appraiser may subtract the value of an irrigation system from the sales price of the comparable home.
+• Say, for example, the comparable property has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.

-A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to putting a value on features of homes in Montgomery and Walton, Enslen Appraisal Services, LLC is second to none.
-The sales comparison approach to value is most often awarded the most importance when an appraisal is for a home purchase.
+An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Enslen Appraisal Services, LLC, we are experts in knowing the worth of real estate features in Montgomery and Walton County neighborhoods.
+This approach to value is usually awarded the most weight when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Enslen Appraisal Services, LLC will help you get the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Enslen Appraisal Services, LLC will help you get the most accurate property value, so you can make wise real estate decisions.

 Got a Question?